 - Preserves or jam - use a different flavored preserve or jam such as marmalade or orange

-See this Creamy Tahini Chickpeas & Veggies for a chickpea protein option.
+For more sheet-pan recipes, try this Roasted Chickpea & Veggie Bowl or my Creamy Tahini Chickpeas & Veggies for a chickpea protein option instead.

 Boiling potatoes briefly before roasting ensures that you get a crispy crust on the outside.
 It allows the oil to enter the cracks as the outside is no longer hard.